jesseduffield/jesseduffield.github.io/_posts/2021-6-20-Fragmentation.md

 The above section summarises the dark feedback loop as uncharitably as possible for the sake of simplicity, but the reality is murkier.
 Maybe the light loop of just using a language because it solves your problem accounts for 99% of language adoption, and the dark loop accounts for 1%.
 But I can say with confidence that the Dark process is more than zero percent.
 How do I know that?
 Because I've participated in it myself!
 I saw Go rise in popularity, made some side projects in it, and blogged about it.
 On paper, I was making those side projects to better understand the language, because my company had already decided we were going to start using Go in upcoming work.
 I also genuinely enjoy blogging and find it helps me better understand concepts.
 I don't intend to kill those side projects or stop that blogging.
 But I would be lying if I said I wasn't aware of the signal being sent.
 I've become disillusioned with Go after spending so much time in it, but there's no shortage of companies hiring for Go talent.

-This is not to say I'm disavowing Go, I've had just as much trouble working in Rust.
+This is not to say I'm disavowing Go, I've had [just](https://www.youtube.com/watch?v=92R0YfKwqsk&ab_channel=JesseDuffield) [as](https://www.youtube.com/watch?v=Mzh6PsdOd4I&ab_channel=JesseDuffield) [much](https://www.youtube.com/watch?v=NsixVJHUgK8&ab_channel=JesseDuffield) trouble working in Rust.
 I'm just a grumpy bastard with unreasonable expectations of my languages.
-Even now as I type this I'm aware that public cricitism of a language might hurt my chances with a future company using Go whose cause resonates with me.
+Even now as I type this I'm aware that public cricitism of a language might hurt my prospects down the line.
 But it would be hypocritical to omit in a post explaining how the dark feedback loop functions.

 ## Who cares?